-I'm lacking self esteem, hating how I look and how I feel.
-Im taking all of the harsh comments to heart.
+I'm lacking self-esteem, hating how I look and how I feel.
+I'm taking all the harsh comments to heart.
 I have been out of work, taking turns looking after my grandchildren.
 I miss working.
 I miss being slim.
 No matter how much I'm hurting, I need to make a change, I need to be me again.
 I ask myself, what can I do?
 Do I go to the gym?
-I don't know if i can on my own.
+I don't know if I can on my own.

 I walk towards the treadmill, and I step onto it.
 All around me in the room, their keeping to themselves, building up a sweat.
 I go from one machine to another, feeling tired and achy.
 I stop and take a deep breath.
 I say to myself with pride, "You did it.
 It's a start.
 You did it well done."

 I turn up outside a small building, feeling nervous I slowly walk inside.
-There before me, men and women getting their boxing gloves on ready.
-A friendly man looks over at me from his desk and asks curiously, "Hi, you must be marie, welcome."
+There before me, adults getting their boxing gloves on ready.
+A friendly man looks over at me from his desk and asks curiously, "Hi, you must be Marie, welcome."
 I felt at ease dressed in leggings and t-shirt.
 I replied, "Hello, yes, I'm Marie.
 Lovely to meet you."

 Today I'm looking into my bathroom mirror after a long night shift at my new job. what do I see?
 I see a strong woman.
 She's been through a lot.
 I no longer need to wait on approval if I'm good enough or if I'm loved.
 I am enough, I am loved.
 I accept who I am, and I love who I am, I am me again.